 Day 11: A full day cruise exploring life along the Mekong River

-- Visit Cai Be colorful floating market in Tien Giang
+- Visit Cai Be colourful floating market in Tien Giang

 - Visit local home factories to watch workers make rice paste, rice pop corn, coco candies and more